g-leech/argmin-gravitas/_posts/2024-10-26-nonmonetary-arb.markdown

     	beyond usual social desirability
     </li>
     <li class="footnote" id="fn:4">
-    	The meaning of these cash values - which sum to my whole income - is not precise but gives you a relative sense.
+    	The meaning of these cash values - which sum to somewhat more than my whole income - is not precise but gives you a relative sense.
     </li>
 </ol>